 A good campfire needs to be organized, exciting and really goofy!

-Merit Badges can be fun, depending on the Merit Badge and how it is delivered.
+Merit Badge Skills can be fun, depending on the Merit Badge and how and what is delivered.

 Warning: Avoid turning Troop Meetings into Merit Badge mills.
 This practice is often popular among parents, but they don't have to sit through these sessions.
 Turning Troop Meetings into classroom sessions modeled after school will kill the magic of the Troop Meeting.